forgi86/dl-sysid-jax/README.md

   conda activate dl
   pip install -r requirements.txt
  ```
 This will create a virtual environment named dl and install all the dependencies listed in [requirements.txt](requirements.txt).
-On Windows, you should run the commands above in the Anaconda Prompt.
+On Windows, you should run all commands in the Anaconda Prompt.

 4. **Run notebooks in jupyter**